-- Collaborative planning for all teams and all teachers is committed to collaborative practice. - Responsive practice to the Code of Professional Responsibility for the Teaching Profession. - Differentiate classroom programmes to meet needs of students. - Use knowledge, evidence and inquiry to improve teaching. - Develop caring, collaborative learning communities that are inclusive of diverse (all) learners. - Set goals for, and contribute to, Personalised Learning Plans (PLPs) for students who require them. - The care and concern for the whole child and their wellbeing is paramount to teacher practice. - Personalised assessment practices will be used in all classes. - Analysis of assessment data will be used to inform planning and teaching.

-Learning Support Assistants - Student focused

-- Will be guided by students and teachers. - Will implement programmes set by teachers and other outside agencies if appropriate. - Will ensure students are included in all aspects of classroom life. - Will have regular meetings with teachers to determine next steps for the students. - Will increase their use of te reo Māori and grow their understanding of tikanga. - Will contribute to and attend PLPs. - Will participate in PLD opportunities.

-Support Staff - Administration and Property

-- Will support all aspects of school life. - Participate in any relevant PLD.
+Teachers Collaborative planning for all teams and all teachers is committed to collaborative practice.
+Responsive practice to the Code of Professional Responsibility for the Teaching Profession.
+Differentiate classroom programmes to meet needs of students.
+Use knowledge, evidence and inquiry to improve teaching.
+Develop caring, collaborative learning communities that are inclusive of diverse (all) learners.
+Set goals for, and contribute to, Personalised Learning Plans (PLPs) for students who require them.
+The care and concern for the whole child and their wellbeing is paramount to teacher practice.
+Personalised assessment practices will be used in all classes.
+Analysis of assessment data will be used to inform planning and teaching.
+Give greater effect to Te Tiriti o Waitangi.
+Learning Support Assistants - Student focused Will be guided by students and teachers.
+Will implement programmes set by teachers and other outside agencies if appropriate.
+Will ensure students are included in all aspects of classroom life.
+Will have regular meetings with teachers to determine next steps for the students.
+Will increase their use of te reo Māori and grow their understanding of tikanga.
+Will contribute to and attend PLPs.
+Will participate in PLD opportunities.
+Support Staff - Administration and Property Will support all aspects of school life.
+Participate in any relevant PLD.
+All Staff All staff will be part of a Professional Growth Cycle annually for best performance which is inclusive of the relevant standards.
+All staff will follow the school's policies and procedures.